What you'll find on this page

 How long does it take to recover from a cochlear implant operation?

-After surgery, you or your child go to a recovery area until your anaesthesia wears off.
+After surgery, you or your child go to a recovery area until the anaesthesia wears off.
 This may take a few hours.

 As this happens, you may feel a little pressure or discomfort around your implant area.
 Once your medical team is happy with your recuperation, you can go home.